-Kairos Students and Families,
+Dear Kairos Families,

-Welcome to the 2020-2021 school year at Kairos Academies!
-Together, we are cultivating a microcosm of American society as it should be-an integrated community of self-directed learners, leaders, and citizens.
+Welcome to the 2021-2022 school year at Kairos Academies!
+Whether you're new to our community or one of our founding families, you're an integral part of cultivating (a microcosm of) American society as it should be-an integrated community of self-directed learners, leaders, and citizens.

 Kairos is St. Louis' first personalized learning public school.
 Our approach is informed by the best schools in the country, designed using world-class resources, and facilitated by an all-star team.
-But the personalized part of "personalized learning" means all of that is just a framework.
-The real magic happens when we start adapting to meet each child's unique needs and strengths.
-The model is just a theory.
-What defines us is a mission and a family-obsessed process of iterative, incremental improvement to continue getting better and better.
+But the personalized part of "personalized learning" means that's all just a framework.
+The real magic happens when we start working with your child to meet their unique needs and strengths.
+The model is just a theory, and like good scientists, we evolve that theory as we learn.
+What defines us is our mission-empowering student autonomy-and a family-obsessed process of iterative, incremental improvement to achieve it more and more.

 The Kairos Community Handbook (what you're reading right now) is an introductory guide.
-It will always be available, along with all resources you might need, in the Families section of our website, www.kairosacademies.org.
-What's most important is not what's written down.
-It's what's lived out day-to-day in our community.
-And because of that, we think that more important than any written resources are the living, human resources embedded in our community.
-That's why your child and family has a coach.
-If you ever have a question, just reach out to him or her.
-Your coach will take care of the rest.
+It'll always be available on our families portal: families.kairosacademies.org.
+But what's most important isn't what's written down; it's what we live out day-to-day in our community.
+So better than this written resource is your human resource-your child's 1-1 Kairos coach.
+If you ever have any questions, just reach out to them or, if it's easier, submit a Help Request through our "Get Help" form on the family portal.
+Someone will be in touch to answer your question or solve your problem.